 Monday March 29 2021, 12 pm- 1pm “Local Residents, Local Reflections: History of the Key,” Buffy Crampton, Nan Winans, Nelda Thompson, and more;

 To register for the above free meetings go to:

 After registering, you will receive a confirmation email containing information about joining the meeting.
 For further details contact Jacobina Trump 786 457 1606.

 Listed below are five of the most popular topics Jacobina has researched and can speak in a unique way to capture the audience’s attention.
 These topics would be perfect for your organization’s next meeting or speaker series.
 Contact her for more information 786 457 1606 or firstname.lastname@example.org

 - Rembrandt van Rijn.
 Rembrandt Harmenszoon van Rijn was a Dutch draughtsman, painter, and printmaker.
 An innovative and prolific master in three media, he is generally considered one of the greatest visual artists in the history of art and the most important in Dutch art history.

 - The Split Brain.
-Native Americans had to be alert to the sights and sounds of their environment in order to survive.
-So do we today.
-But for a different reason.
-Not because of Physical dangers but because of the dangers of “nervous disorders” that come from confused thinking.
-Failure to live creatively and spontaneously is the biggest problem of our time.
+Native Americans had to be alert to the sights and sounds of their environment to survive.
+So do we today but for a different reason.
+Not because of physical dangers but because of the dangers of “nervous disorders” that come from confused thinking.
+Failure to live creatively and spontaneously is one of the biggest problems of our time.

 - Sailing.
 The art of sailing is the ultimate moving with nature without any loss of resources.
-Somewhere in our evolution we made a turn in which we concentrated on fossil fuels instead of wind, current and other natural resources.
+Somewhere in our evolution, we made a turn in which we concentrated on fossil fuels instead of wind, current, and other natural resources.
 Can we turn back the clock?